codiac-io/codiac-docs/docs/api-base/index.md

 # Codiac Api Platform

+## TL;DR

-A typescript Api framework for the NodeJs platform.
+A framework for building Typescript APIs on the NodeJs platform.

-[Getting Started](./getting-started)
+## The Impetus

+I need a fast, easy to manage, scalable, extensible, container-ready API platform that isnt going to chew up all my time implementing things that arent unique.
+And brought a versatile Object Oriented patterned approach to the Typescript/node stack.

+COTN

+OpenAPI

+Domain Driven Design

-- **Extensible**: Injectable and configurable, with multiple layers at which to modify behaviors, from tweak a config setting, to overriding existing behaviors, to injecting a custom library, to wholesale custom coding an entire endpoint.
+**Extensible**: Injectable and configurable, with multiple layers at which to modify behaviors, from tweak a config setting, to overriding existing behaviors, to injecting a custom library, to wholesale custom coding an entire endpoint.

+**Intuitive**:
-- **Intuitive**: BDFD, fluent, extensible, common practices
+BDFD, fluent, extensible, common practices

-- **Lazy**: (aka: efficient, productive) Smart defaults allow COTN (Code Only The Nuance) development.
+**Lazy**: (aka: efficient, productive) Smart defaults allow COTN (Code Only The Nuance) development.

-- **Testable**: Full decoupling and extensibility.
+**Testable**: Full decoupling and extensibility.
 Endpoint definitions are not dependent on the platform and can therefore be instantiated, mocked, and executed without an http request.
 Validation constraints, repos, loggers, and class mappers can be run out of the context of an endpoint, all with mocked dependencies.

+## Here's How

+[Getting Started](./getting-started)

 ## Features